nixworks/public/index.md

 ##### Earthquakes in 2018
 ### [A 5.8-magnitude earthquake strikes off the coast of the Mexican state of Jalisco, prompting evacuations in the tourist resort of Puerto Vallarta and is felt in the country's second-largest metropolitan area of Guadalajara.
 No casualties are reported. ](/news/2018/02/9/a-5-8-magnitude-earthquake-strikes-off-the-coast-of-the-mexican-state-of-jalisco-prompting-evacuations-in-the-tourist-resort-of-puerto-vall.md)
-_Context: Puerto Vallarta, Guadalajara, Earthquakes in 2018, Jalisco, Mexican_
+_Context: Mexican, Guadalajara, Puerto Vallarta, Earthquakes in 2018, Jalisco_

 ##### United States federal government shutdown of 2018
 ### [The United States government runs out of funding for the second time this year, prompting another government shutdown. ](/news/2018/02/9/the-united-states-government-runs-out-of-funding-for-the-second-time-this-year-prompting-another-government-shutdown.md)